anttav0110/anttav0110.github.io/docs/index.md

 !!! note

-    This guide is made with the following Outlook interfaces in mind:
+    This guide is made with the following Outlook applications in mind:

     - Outlook website